-It is the responsibility of the class teacher to ensure that PEEPs, health plans, one page profile and case studies are updated at least annually.
+It is the responsibility of the class teacher to ensure that PEEPs, health plans, one page profile and pupil passports are updated at least annually or after related incidents.
 Best practice encourages the involvement of the child and family as part of the annual review.
 Pupil provision maps are updated termly.